Stress and Cortisol

 - Upset Stomach

-With these symptoms, you can easily see why stress effects your efficiency and ability to focus at work.
+With these symptoms, you can easily see why stress affects your efficiency and ability to focus at work.
 It is very important to know how to control your stress and reduce your exposure to stimuli that cause you to become stressed.
 Above is an image from Dr. Axe.
 I highly recommend that website.

 What is cortisol?